 The servlet that handles the REST interface is already running if you use the standard web.xml deployment descriptor.
-For security reasons, you'll need to add a user with the role deegree to your Tomcat configuration, eg. by adding an appropriate line to the conf/tomcat-users.xml file.
+For security reasons the REST API is only accessible after successful authentication against the servlet container.
+When using Apache Tomcat you'll need to add a user with the role deegree to your Tomcat configuration conf/tomcat-users.xml file.

 Once you did that, you can get an overview of available 'commands' by requesting http://localhost:8080/deegree-webservices/config.
-You'll need to provide the user-name/password you configured in your Tomcat configuration.
+You'll need to provide the user-name/password credentials you configured for every request within the HTTP header (HTTP BASIC authentication).